Pool Construction Permits in

 Can a homeowner pull their own Pool Construction permit in California?

-Yes, California generally allows property owners to act as their own general contractor under an "Owner-Builder" exemption.
-However, if you choose this route, you assume full legal and financial liability for any injuries on site and must ensure all work strictly complies with the California Title 24.
+Yes.
+California generally allows property owners to act as their own general contractor under an Owner-Builder exemption.
+If you take this route, you assume full legal and financial liability and must ensure all work complies with the California Title 24.

 Help the Butte County Community